max-c-lim/Propagation-Signal-and-Synaptic-Coupling-Algorithm-Python/README.md

 Optionally, for retrieving the spike input data to `automated_detection_propagation` from a [MaxWell Biosystems](https://www.mxwbio.com/products/) recording with version "20190530", download the file [get_inputs_from_maxwell.py](get_inputs_from_maxwell.py) and put it in your project folder, so that the function `get_inputs_from_maxwell` can be imported.

-## Required Python Libraries
+## Requirements
-1. numpy
+1. Python 3
-2. pandas
+2. numpy
-3. multiprocessing
+3. pandas
+4. multiprocessing (in the Python Standard Library)

 Only required for `get_inputs_from_maxwell`:
 1. h5py
-2. collections (built-in)
+2. collections (in the Python Standard Library)

 ## Usage